 Now you can easily monitor many things in your RV with multiple wireless sensors.
 The RV Whisper Monitor Station collects data from multiple Bluetooth sensors in your RV and lets you see the most recent data as well as historical data for all sensors on your smart phone, tablet or computer.

 When connected to WiFi in the RV, data from the RV Whisper Monitor Station can be securely seen over the internet with any smart phone, computer or tablet.
 Email and text alerts can also be sent when connected to WiFi in the RV.

 Things you can monitor with an RV Whisper Monitor Station include:

-The RV Whisper® Monitor Station is built around a low-cost computer that can be installed easily by any RV owner.
+The RV Whisper® Monitor Station is built around a low-cost computer that can be installed easily by any RV owner with the included double-sided sticky Velcro, USB power cable and USB power adapter.
 RV Whisper® is perfect for all RV enthusiasts — from the casual weekender, to the seasonal camper, and even the full-timer.
 The monitor station logs the data to its internal database so the data is always available in the RV.
-When WiFi is available in the RV with internet access, the monitor station data can be viewed over the internet.
+When WiFi is available in the RV with internet access, the monitor station data can also be viewed over the internet.

-Check out a demo of the RV Whisper® Monitor Station:
+Check out a recorded video demo of the RV Whisper® Monitor Station: